“In the not-too-distant future, nearly every company will derive a significant portion of its revenue from financial services” – Angela Strange.

-- Embedded Payments
+A. Embedded Payments

 The integration of a payment infrastructure to foster seamless payment processes within an app or platform is referred to as Embedded Payments.
 Payments generally represent the basic financial service to be embedded into a non-financial product experience.
 Embedded payments have evolved to essentially become a fundamental part of the value proposition of any SaaS or E-commerce platform.
 Subscription-based payment for SaaS platforms, E-wallet integration in E-commerce platforms, payroll automation software, and more are all examples of Embedded payments.

-- Embedded Card Payments
+B. Embedded Card Payments

 Embedded cards allow organizations to simplify the process of paying employees and contractors and digitize a number of business payments.
 Companies can transfer funds electronically into their own branded cards without the need of issuing a check or making direct deposits.

 SimpliFi offers card issuing services in MENA and Pakistan.
 We offer multiple customized card programs – Corporate Partner Payouts, Corporate Spend, Buy Now Pay Later, and Consumer Spend cards.